 Being injured in a car accident can be devastating.
-If you were the victim of a crash in which another driver was liable, you may have suffered head, back, and neck injuries, as well as serious cuts, broken bones, and other injuries.
-You may have had to receive emergency treatment at a hospital, possibly even surgery.
-You may be facing months of physical therapy and appointments with a chiropractor.
+If you were the victim of a crash in which another driver was liable, you might have suffered.

-In most cases, an injured party files an insurance claim with the responsible driver’s auto insurance company to attempt to recuperate these damages.
-That may not be possible, however, if the person who caused the accident was driving without insurance.
+In most cases, an injured party files an insurance claim with the responsible driver’s auto insurance company to recuperate these damages.
+That may not be possible, however.
+The person who caused the accident could have been driving uninsured.

-If you can prove the responsible party’s liability, you may be able to recover the following damages in a Georgia car accident case:
+If you can prove the responsible party’s liability, you might be able to recover the following damages in a Georgia car accident case: